 Our next box is just a few blocks south on McLeod Street, which can be reached vis the bike lane along Percy Street.

 Another fine Little Library can be found on Arlington a few blocks west of Bronson.
 The Percy Street bike path gets you to Arlington and there are traffic lights at Arlington and Bronson to get across busy Bronson.

-Last stop is the Mini Library, corner of Cambridge St N and Christie.
+Our next stop is this Mini Library, corner of Cambridge St N and Christie.
 This one takes taller books too.